TCM Body Clock: Why Do We Wake Up or Feel Ill at a Certain Time of Day?

 TCM Body Clock Explained

-Chinese Medicine’s 24 hour body clock is divided into 12 two-hour intervals of the Qi (vital force) moving through the organ system.
+Chinese Medicine’s 24 hour body clock is divided into 12 separate two-hour intervals.
+During each interval, our Qi (vital life force, sometimes called “prana”) moves through the body, landing in a specific organ meridian.
 During sleep, Qi is drawn inward to restore the body.
 This phase is completed between 1 and 3 A.M., when the liver cleanses the blood and performs a myriad of functions that prepare the body for the Qi to move outward again.

-The 12 hours after the prime functioning of the liver (which would be from 3 A.M. to 3 P.M.) include the energy cycles of the organs associated with daily activity: digestion and elimination.
+Exactly 12 hours after “liver time” ends (which would be from 3 A.M. to 3 P.M.), energy cycles of the organs associated with activity rather than rest and repair are carried out, such as digestion and elimination.
 These organs include the lungs, large intestine, stomach, spleen/pancreas, heart and small intestine.

-When one organ is at its peak energy, the organ at the opposite side of the clock, 12 hours away, is at its lowest ebb.
+When one organ is at its peak energy, the organ at the opposite side of the clock, 12 hours away, is at its lowest function.
 For example, between 1-3 A.M., the liver reaches its peak, doing its work to cleanse the blood.
-At the same time, the small intestine (the organ responsible for the absorption and assimilation of many key nutrients) is at its lowest function.
+At the same time, the small intestine (the organ responsible for the absorption and assimilation of nutrients) is at its lowest point of activity – a good reason not to stay up and eat in the middle of the night! 😉

-What does this mean in real life application?
-For starters, it logically explains why you are taxing the system when it has to deal with late night meals and snacking.
-The body is not programmed to accommodate the modern habit of late-night eating habits and stimulation.
-When we eat late at night, food is not well absorbed by the small intestine (since it is resting) and the liver has little opportunity to do its job of housekeeping.
+What does this mean in the 21st century?
+First of all, as I mentioned it gives us a great explanation as to why you are taxing the system when it has to deal with late night meals and snacking.
+When we eat late at night, food is not well absorbed by the small intestine (since it is resting) and the liver is distracted from the opportunity to do its job of housekeeping.
+Furthermore, it allows us to use specific times of the day to our advantage, such as meditating between 5 and 7 P.M. when the kidneys are ready to rest and restore your energy.

 Why do we abruptly wake or feel ill at certain times of the day?

 The other morning I woke up at 5:26 A.M. from a nightmare about my teeth crumbling out of my mouth!
-Yes, I know that’s incredibly strange – a fun fact about me is that I have insane dreams that feel real, ALL the time.
+Yes, I know that’s incredibly strange – a fun fact about me is that I have insane dreams that involve everything from animals to aliens.
 Once I had a dream that I was a horse.
-Literally.
+Seriously!
 I was walking down the avenue by my house, just trotting on by, totally fine with the fact that I had four legs.
 Another time I had a dream that a teacher microwaved my tongue.
 I’ve never been normal, per say, so I suppose it comes with the territory?!

 Anyway — the night I had the teeth dream I was a) dehydrated (drinking water is SO important) and b) constipated.
 TMI, but it happens to the best of us.
 I’m pretty sure (b) was caused by (a) because warm water with ginger and lemon upon waking did the trick.
 Regardless, both dehydration and constipation deal with the large intestine, which correctly lines up with the hours of 5-7 A.M.
 How fabulous is the human body?
 It is always leaving us clues in the forms of symptoms.
 Our symptoms are our friends; they are the language in which our body speaks.
 That’s why I love Chinese medicine… there are always charts and guides that allow you to translate these clues into the underlying issue.